Jamil Othman Nasser: 1980s

-The 1990s and the PNA
+1990s and Palestinian National Authority

 In the early 1990s Nasser served as general secretary of the national institutions in the occupied territories (PLO and other national institutions), a position he held until the signing of the Oslo Accords in 1993, and the resulting founding of the Palestinian National Authority by the PLO.
 In 1994, he was appointed as the first Director General of the Ministry of Interior in the first government formed by the PNA.
 A position he held until January 1996, when late President Yasser Arafat, President of the Palestinian National Authority, appointed him as Governor of Jerusalem, the first governor to be appointed by the PNA and the first governor of Jerusalem since the Israeli occupation in 1967.
 Governor Nasser served as a governor until September 2008.

 Death

-Governor Nasser died on the night of November 22, 2008 due to a cardiac arrest.
+Governor Nasser died on the night of 22 November 2008 due to a cardiac arrest.